Doug send me this link to an extensive Flickr album of woodcarving photos:

 This is a carving arm (sometime called a carving knee.)
 This one is adjustable in the angle of the arm.
 Next to the carving arm is a long bolt with a tapered end that can be screwed into the bottom of a carving and the placed in the slot in the carving arm.
 A threaded handle is then used to tighten the carving to the arm.

-This device is also clamped onto the arm using a threaded handle.
+This device is also clamped onto the arm using a threaded handle or even a simple flange nut with a fender washer.
 This works particularly well with smaller carvings since you can use smaller screws and still get a good hold on the carving.
 Both of these devices used in conjunction with a carving arm give a tremendous range of angles to work with and are easy to adjust.

 For relief carvings, I especially like an adjustable stand like the one above.
 It proves a good work surface with two handles to clamp the work and will tilt to any angle from horizontal to vertical.
 I came by this one around 20 years ago.
 I have not been able to find another like it.
 If you know of a good source for adjustable stands like this, please let me know.